Grainjin0206/COMP9001-Final-Project/final project/README.md

 - Win the round → gain your bet amount.
 Lose → subtract it.
 - Reach 200, 300, or 500 points and you’ll unlock medals.
 - You can play as many rounds as you want in one session.
-- Your score, medals, and win/loss record are saved automatically, so you can pick up where you left off next time.
+- Your score, medals, 和 win/loss record are saved automatically, so you can pick up where you left off next time.

 ## 📁 Project structure
   ├── card.py        # A single card
   ├── deck.py        # Full deck logic
   ├── player.py      # Hand, score, medals
   ├── game.py        # Core gameplay flow
   ├── storage.py     # Save/load logic
   ├── main.py        # Run this to start
   └── savefile.json  # Save file